Home Alone After School

-“It’s OK to admit that your child may not be ready to stay home alone,” said Wilcox, “but you can practice.”
+“It’s OK to admit that your child may not be ready to stay home alone,” said Perkinson, “But you can practice.”

 Try leaving your child at home for an hour.
-Before parting, remind your child of what to do in case there is an emergency.
-But don’t put too much emphasis on the negative — you don’t want to scare her!
+Before leaving, remind your child of what to do in case there is an emergency.
+But don’t put too much emphasis on the negative — you don’t want to scare him or her!

-“Talk about the positives: your child will gain your trust and a bit more freedom with this added responsibility,” said Wilcox.
+Instead, talk about the positives: your child will gain your trust and a bit more freedom with this added responsibility.

-When children are trusted with staying home alone after school, they must have a general sense of what to do in case of fire, bad weather, ingestion of harmful substances or strangers roaming around the neighborhood.
+When children are trusted with staying home alone after school, they must have a general sense of what to do in case of fire, bad weather or an unexpected knock on the door.

-“Just because your child is at home doesn’t mean we don’t have to consider possible safety concerns,” Wilcox said.
+“Just because your child is at home doesn’t mean we don’t have to consider possible safety concerns,” Perkinson said.
 “You want to ensure your child knows how to handle certain situations, which means looking at his or her maturity with an honest perspective.”

 Keep a list of important phone numbers visible on the kitchen fridge and explain to your child when it is appropriate to call each one.
 For example, calling Poison Control in case a younger sibling drinks a brightly colored liquid cleaner.
 Kids should also memorize important numbers in case they have to leave home quickly and call at a safer location.

 Practicing what to do in case of fire or bad weather is key.
 When there’s a fire, explain to your child that it is most important he and his siblings exit the house before calling the fire department whether from his cell phone or at a neighbor’s house.
 Also, teach your child where to go in case there’s a tornado or severe thunderstorm, such as under a basement stairway.

-“It won’t make the circumstances any less scary, but practicing how to handle situations like these will help your child gain confidence in managing the home while mom and dad are still at work,” said Wilcox.
+“It won’t make the circumstances any less scary, but practicing how to handle situations like these will help your child gain confidence in managing the home while mom and dad are still at work,” said Perkinson.